 The test will cover material from textbook chapters 7, 8, 9, 10, 11, and 12 along with content discussed in class and course slides up until the test date.
-The test format will consist of multiple-choice questions and will be conducted in class.
+The test format will consist of multiple-choice questions and will be conducted online.
 Please note that it will not be an open-book test.
 Further details regarding the test structure will be provided during class sessions leading up to the examination date.
+This exam is not cumulative.